unm-historiography/2016-fall/docs/essays/supernatural-history.md

 #### The Old Testament
 The Old Testament records the many nations that ruled over Judah.
 Historically it gives us information such as who was ruling and which of the ruling powers were lenient towards Jewish practice and religion.
 It is also rich with the religious myths of the day.
 The authors inform us that each exile and conquest is a punishment for a nation who has strayed from the true god.
 Examples of this can be found in the following biblical texts: Daniel, Ezra, 2 Chronicles.

 Biblical texts do have debated dates as far as when they were written versus when they claim to be written.
 Many of these debates relate to the question of the prophets and claims that the prophetic insight provided in such books were really history in disguise.
-The purpose for something like this would likely be to provide a certain level of credibility to a writers claims regarding other issues2
+The purpose for something like this would likely be to provide a certain level of credibility to a writers claims regarding other issues (Gorton, 2016).

 #### New Testament
 Remaining with biblical texts we can see how the histories were written to demonstrate the deity of Jesus of Nazareth as the Son of God.
 Stories such as Jesus turning water into wine and healing the sick that are found in New Testament writings use mythical occurrences in order to persuade the audience for which it was written that Jesus was indeed the Messiah.
 The Gospels all claim to be factual and true histories.
 These claims combined with the content were intended to convince a populous that very much believed in the supernatural that Jesus was not just a Rabbi with radical view.